-Philips O. Okolo is a Senior Lecturer at the Department of Political Science, Faculty of the Socia 1 Sciences, Niger Delta

-University, Wilberforce Island, Bayelsa State, Nigeria.
-Okolo is the Executive Director of Fun-Ebi 1 Sciences, Niger Delta published extensivel y on Peace, Conflict, Sustainable Development Issues, Good Governance, Public Policy and Federalism amongstothers.
-Okolocanbe contacted via email:
+Philips O. Okolo is a Senior Lecturer at the Department of Political Science, Faculty of the Socia University, Wilberforce Island, Bayelsa State, Nigeria.
+Okolo is the Executive Director of Fun-Ebi Conflict Resolution (Research) and the Pioneer National Publicity Secretary, Society for Peace Stud (SPSP), Nigeria.
+A Guest Lecturer at the prestigious National Defence College (NDC), Abuja, Nigeria He has written and published extensivel y on Peace, Conflict, Sustainable Development Issues, Good Governance, Public Policy and Federalism amongstothers.
+Okolocan be contacted via email: